Ruth Pearl

-Early life
+Early life and career

 Pearl was born Eveline Rejwan on November 11, 1935, in Baghdad, Iraq.
 Her father, Joseph, was a tailor who ran an import business, and her mother, Victoria (Abada) Rejwan, was a homemaker.
 She had four siblings: two older brothers and two younger sisters.
 When Pearl was 5, she lived through the Farhud, an outbreak of anti-Jewish violence in Iraq following a failed nationalist coup.
 She and her family hid in their home for days, protected by their Arab neighbors who told rioters that no Jews lived there.

 Her family then moved to a suburb of Baghdad but anti-Jewish attacks persisted and she herself witnessed the bodies of Iraqi Jews hanging from gallows in a square.
 Her father lost vision in one eye after an assault and he had to bribe a police officer to free his two sons after they were arrested on false charges.

 In the late 1940s, Pearl worked with an underground Zionist movement that facilitated the emigration of Jews, then illegal, to British-controlled Mandatory Palestine.
 At this time, Pearl began using the Hebrew name Ruth.
 Around 1948, her two older brothers were smuggled into Palestine from Iraq.
 In 1949, Ruth's oldest brother was killed fighting for the Israeli army, which she did not learn about until years later as her father had withheld the information from his family.
 In 1951, Pearl arrived with her family in Israel as part of the mass exodus of Iraqi Jews.